 Jarno Tuominen is a researcher and a university teacher, currently at the University of Turku Department of Psychology and Speech-Langauage Pathology.
 Tuominen's research interests include social cognition and mentalizing, barriers and facilitators of decision-making, and theoretical and empirical approaches to consciousness.
 He aims to combine neuroscientific and qualitative methods to gain a fuller understanding on the associations between the subjective experiences and then underlying neural dynamics.
 Within this project Tuominen carries out post-doctoral research on the effects of trait narcissism and other relevant factors on emotional and neural responses to interpersonal feedback.

-MA Pentti Henttonen is a cognitive scientist specializing in psychophysiological research and dyadic statistical methods.
-His past research has focused on two-person conversational interaction in natural settings, during performance reviews in workplace context, and involving non-neurotypical persons.
-His current research topics include emotional responses to conversational ambivalence, the role of empathy in interactions between neighbors and development of scale instrument measuring beneficial and harmful effects of fortitude, also known as the Finnish concept of “Sisu”.
+MA Pentti Henttonen is a cognitive scientist working as a project coordinator at methodological unit of HSSH (Helsinki Institute for Social Sciences and Humanities), specializing in psychophysiological research infrastructure and dyadic statistical methods.
+His past research has focused on conversational interaction in natural and laboratory settings, during performance reviews in workplace context, and involving non-neurotypical participants.
+His current research topics include emotional responses to conversational ambivalence, the role of prosocial traits in interpersonal synchrony and psychometrics of beneficial and harmful effects of fortitude, also known as the Finnish concept of “Sisu”.
 In the Facing Narcissism project, Pentti is engaged in the planning and running of the experimental studies, and the statistical analysis of the data obtained from them.

 Jörg Bergmann held positions at various universities in Germany until 2012 when he retired as a full professor of sociology at Bielefeld University.
 His research interests are: Ethnomethodology, conversation and genre analysis, qualitative methods, interaction in in everyday life, clinical encountes and other professional settings.
 Together with Bernadetta Janusz and Bartlomiej Tauroginski from the University of Cracow, Bergmann participates in the Facing Narcissism project by analysing couple therapy sessions with clients with narcissistic personality disorder.
 The aim is to identify social practices of the (narcissistic) self and to disentangle the relational and social dynamics of interactions with narcissistic participants.